By Libby Rutherford

 Step 3: Reviewing Your Day with Jesus

 Step three is the center of the examen prayer.
 This is where the power of examen is.
 Reviewing your day with Jesus is like sitting in a movie theatre and watching your day with him and paying attention to your spirit.
-Notice what is going on in your spirit.
-What feelings are coming up in you?
+What is going on in your spirit?
+What feelings are coming up?
 Sometimes as Christians we tend to ignore our feelings, we want to stay more in our head.
 God made our feelings.
 And our feelings can be an indication of what is going on in our spirit that we need to dig a little deeper into.

 Choose one or two of the most prominent things and pray from those emotions.
+Some people have such anxiety that they might not choose the most prominent emotion.
+Dismiss that from your mind.
+Whatever you pray from is good.
 Whatever you pray from God will use to help renew you for tomorrow.
+Just pray from those one or two things that bubble up in your spirit.
 Ask the Lord what he wants you to know about it.
 What he wants you to do.
 Who he wants you to be.
+Ask questions.
 Listen.
 And give it some time.

 Step 4: Forgiveness